 The next morning, he woke up with a headache.
 He asked his mom, and she told him it was because he played too much baseball.

-That’s how music changed the world.
+That’s how muThat’sanged the world.

 #2.
-‘Lonesome Road’ by Bill Monroe, 1927
+‘Lonesome Roa” by Bill Monroe, 1927

 #3.
 ‘Jingle Bells’ by James Pierpont, 1857

-Not only did it help usher in a new age of Christmas, but the song also inspired countless others to write their own jingles, including Paul McCartney and the Beatles.
+Not only did it help usher in a new age of Christmas, but the song also inspired countless others to write their jingles, including Paul McCartney and the Beatles.

-In fact, the only real thing you need to know is that the more times you hear a jingle, the more times you’ll remember it.
-That’s how you know if it’s working.
+The only real thing you need to know is that the more times you hear a jingle, the more you’ll remember.
+That’s how that’s if it’s working. it’s’Swing Low, S’eet Chariot’ by Traditional, 1939

 #5.
-‘I’m Yours’ by Jason Mraz, 2005
+‘I’m Yours by’I’mon Mraz, 2005

-I’m Yours is an acoustic pop song written by Jason Mraz and produced by Mraz and Josh Freese.
+I’m Yours is an I’macoustic pop song written by Jason Mraz and produced by Mraz and Josh Freese.
 It was released on January 20, 2005, as the third single from his second studio album, Love Is A Four Letter Word.

 The song is about a boy whose girlfriend is cheating on him with another man.
 As he listens to her phone messages, he finds out that she has been lying to him about a previous relationship and has been seeing her boyfriend for months.

-The song peaked at number 3 on the US Billboard Hot 100 and number 1 on the Adult Contemporary chart.
+The song peaked at number 3 on the US Billboard Hot 100 and 1 on the Adult Contemporary chart.

 #6.
 ‘All Shook Up’ by Elvis Presley, 1954

-It seems that the only thing that is not available to us is music.
+The only thing that is not available to us is music.
 Even before the invention of the Walkman and MP3 player, people would listen to music on their iPods and other portable devices.

-In fact, some of the greatest albums of all time were made before the digital age.
+Some of the greatest albums of all time were made before the digital age.
 The Beatles’ Sgt.
-Pepper’s Lonely Hearts Club Band, the Rolling Stones’ Exile On Main St., and the Beach Boys’ Pet Sounds are just a few of the classic albums that revolutionized music.
+Beatles’ LonePepper’ss Club Band, the Rolling Stones’ ExileStones’n St., and the Beach Boys’ Pet SouBoys are classic albums that revolutionized music.

 While all of these records sound amazing, one album is the one that changed the world.

-Elvis Presley’s All Shook Up was released on August 5, 1954, and it is one of the most important albums in history.
+Elvis Presley’s AllPresley’s was released on August 5, 1954, and it is one of the most important albums in history.
 It sold over 10 million copies in its first year and stayed on the Billboard Top 200 charts for over 400 weeks.

-In fact, it has sold over 100 million copies worldwide and is still selling today.
+It has sold over 100 million copies worldwide and is still selling today.

-The song “All Shook Up” is one of the most famous songs of all time, and Elvis’s voice has inspired many musicians to come after him.
+“All Shook Up” is one of t “e most famous songs ever, and Elvis’s voiceElvis’sspired many musicians to come after him.

-But the reason why All Shook Up is so important is that it changed the way people listened to music.
+But the reason why All Shook Up is so important is that it changed the way people listen to music.
 The song was the first rock ‘n’ roll record to break into the Billboard Hot 100 chart, and it is often credited as the first rock album.

 It is also one of the most important records in music history.

 #7.
-‘Don’t Be Cruel’ by Elvis Presley, 1956
+‘Don’t Be Cru’Don’t Elvis Presley, 1956

-In 2019, “Don’t Be Cruel” was ranked number seven on Rolling Stone’s list of the 100 Greatest Songs of All Time.
+In 2019, “Don’t Be Cru “Don’ts number “even on Rolling Stone’s List Stone’s100 Greatest Songs of All Time.

 #8.
-‘Can’t Help Falling In Love’ by Elvis Presley, 1960
+‘Can’t Help F’Can’t In Love by Elvis Presley, 1960

 Whether you are a blogger, a podcaster, or a musician, this guide will help you become a better marketer.

 #9.
-‘Stairway To Heaven’ by Led Zeppelin, 1971
+‘Stairway To’ Eaven by Led Zeppelin, 1971

-In 2011, Rolling Stone ranked ‘Stairway To Heaven’ at number four on their list of the 500 Greatest Songs of All Time.
-In 2012, the song was listed at number one on VH1’s list of the 100 Greatest Songs of Hard Rock.
+In 2011, Rolling Stone ranked ‘Stairway To ‘Eaven’ at number four on their list of the 500 Greatest Songs of All Time.
+In 2012, the song was number one on VH1’s list ofVH1’s100 Greatest Songs of Hard Rock.

 #10.
-‘Rock Around The Clock’ by Bill Haley & His Comets, 1952
+‘Rock” Around ‘he Clock’ by Bill Haley & His Comets, 1952

 Bill Haley & His Comets also appeared on a popular television show called Shindig!

-The song was also used as a promotional song for an American football team called the New York Titans, and was played at their first home game.
+The song was also used as a promotional song for an American football team called the New York Titans and was played at their first home game.

-The song was also featured in the cult classic film, American Graffiti, as well as in several television shows and movies.
+The song was also featured in the cult classic film American Graffiti, as well as in several television shows and movies.

 The song was also used for a TV commercial for the Ford Mustang.